ST MARYS PRIMARY SCHOOL

 Phonics support continues for as long as a child requires it.

-Parental workshops to support phonics learning are delivered as required.
+Parental workshops to support early reading and phonics learning are delivered annually.

 Guided Reading